 Option Description

-Admin Password This field lets you set, change, or delete the administrator (admin) password (sometimes called the setup password).
+Internal HDD_0 Password This field lets you set, change, or delete the administrator (admin) password (sometimes called the setup password).
 The admin password enables several security features.

 The drive does not have a password set by default.

 Enter the old password

 Enter the new password

 Confirm the new password

-System Password Allows you to set, change, or delete the computer password (previously called the primary password).

-The drive does not have a password set by default.

-Enter the old password

-Enter the new password

-Confirm the new password

-Internal HDD-0 Password Allows you to set, change, or delete the password on the computer's internal hard disk drive (HDD).
-Successful changes to this password take effect immediately.

-The drive does not have a password set by default.

-Enter the old password

-Enter the new password

-Confirm the new password

 Strong Password Enable strong password - This option is disabled by default.

 Password Configuration This field controls the minimum and maximum number of characters allowed for the admin and system passwords.

 Admin Password Min

 Admin Password Max

 System Password Min

 System Password Max

 Password Bypass Allows you to bypass the System Password and the internal HDD password prompts during a system restart.

 Disabled - Always prompt for the system and internal HDD password when they are set.
 This option is disabled by default.

-Reboot Bypass - Bypass the password prompts on restarts (warm boots).
+• Reboot Bypass - Bypass the password prompts on restarts (warm boots).

-NOTE: The system will always prompt for the system and internal HDD password when powered on from the off state (a cold boot).
+Option Description NOTE: The system will always prompt for the system and internal HDD passwords when powered on from the off state (a cold boot).
 Also, the system will always prompt for passwords on any module bay HDDs that may be present.

-Option Description Password Change Allows you to determine whether changes to the system and hard disk passwords are permitted when an administrator password is set. • Allow Non-Admin Password Changes - This option is enabled by default.
+Password Change Allows you to determine whether changes to the system and hard disk passwords are permitted when an administrator password is set. • Allow Non-Admin Password Changes - This option is enabled by default.
 TPM Security This option lets you control whether the Trusted Platform Module (TPM) in the system is enabled and visible to the operating system.
 TPM Security - This option is disabled by default.
-NOTE: Activation, deactivation, and clear options are not affected if you load the setup program's default values.
+TPM ACPI Support TPM PPI Deprovision Override Clear TPM PPI Provision Override NOTE: Activation, deactivation, and clear options are not affected if you load the setup program's default values.
 Changes to this option take effect immediately.
-Computrace(R) This field lets you activate or disable the BIOS module interface of the optional Computrace Service from Absolute Software . • Deactivate - This option is disabled by default. • Disable Activate CPU XD Support Allows you to enable or disable the execute disable mode of the processor. • Enable CPU XD Support - This option is enabled by default.
+Computrace This field lets you activate or disable the BIOS module interface of the optional Computrace Service from Absolute Software .
+Deactivate - This option is disabled by default.
+Disable Activate CPU XD Support Allows you to enable or disable the execute disable mode of the processor. • Enable CPU XD Support - This option is enabled by default.
 OROM Keyboard Access Allows you to determine if you access the Option Read Only Memory (OROM) configuration screens via hotkeys during boot.
-These settings prenvent access to the Intel RAID (CTRL+I) or Intel Management Engine BIOS Extension (CTRL+P/F12). • Enable - User may enter OROM configuration screens via the hotkey.
+These settings prenvent access to the Intel RAID (CTRL+I) or Intel Management Engine BIOS Extension (CTRL+P/F12).
+Enable - User may enter OROM configuration screens via the hotkey.
 One-Time Enable - User can enter the OROM configuration screens via the hotkeys during the next boot.
-After the boot, the setting will revert to disabled. • Disable - User can not enter the OROM configuration screens via the hotkey.
+After the boot, the setting will revert to disabled.
+Disable - User can not enter the OROM configuration screens via the hotkey.
 This option is set to Enable by default.
 Admin Setup Lockout Allows you to enable or disable the option to enter setup when an admin password is set. • Enable Admin Setup Lockout - This option is not set by default.
+Table 5.
+Secure Boot Secure Boot Enable Allows you to enable or disable Secure Boot featur DisableEnable